St Andrew's High School

 Students are very proud of their school, and their pride often centres around the school band, shown here in the annual street march to mark the opening of Parliament.

-The Hornsby Trust currently organises professional development leave for teachers to spend time at New Zealand schools.
-Edgewater College in Auckland hosted the first two teachers in 2016, Naenae College in 2017, and there are plans for further visits in the future.
+In earlier years the Hornsby Trust organised professional development leave for teachers to spend time at New Zealand schools.
+Edgewater College in Auckland hosted the first two teachers in 2016, Naenae College in 2017.